 How to Be More Disciplined

-The connotations around discipline have been fairly controversial especially when we account for the fact that disciplining team members is using the same verb.
+The semantics around how to become disciplined have been fairly controversial especially when we account for the fact that disciplining team members is using the same verb.
 The truth is that discipline is merely sticking to an established process, following protocols, and adhering to requirements.

 And even the most easy-going startups, or the companies with fun Google-like playgrounds, still require a certain amount of discipline because every business goes through ups and downs, emergencies, bugs, and different escalations.
 Being able to rely on both yourself and your team to stick to protocol and adhere to requirements as needed, or whenever needed, is the main reason we require discipline.

 The more disciplined team members we have in the organization, the more we reduce the odds of certain bugs or issues from happening and the more we can actually free up time for fun activities.
 This is the core reason why discipline is important.